J4ckFr05t/cyberlab-iac/ansible/README.md

 ### What It Does

 **For Windows hosts:**
-1. Retrieves the DC IP address from inventory (`172.16.10.100`)
+1. Retrieves the DC hostname from inventory (first host in `[dc]` group)
+2. Retrieves the domain name from `group_vars/dc.yml`
+3. Constructs the DC FQDN (e.g., `dc-01-srv.frostsec.corp`)
-2. Identifies the active network adapter
+4. Identifies the active network adapter
-3. Configures the DNS server using `win_dns_client` module
+5. Configures the DNS server using `win_dns_client` module
-4. Reports success/failure
+6. Waits for DNS to propagate
+7. Validates internal DNS by resolving the DC FQDN
+8. Validates external DNS by resolving `google.com`
+9. Displays a summary report with PASS/FAIL status

 **For Linux hosts:**